muratk5n/thirdwave/en/2022/10/grid-fuse.md

 large proportion of our homes are “all electric.”
 As a result, our domestic networks have been designed around the higher energy density and lower diversity that comes with using electricity for things like water and space heating.
-Overseas homes generally use older, fossil fuel based options for these tasks such as coal, oil and natural gas.
+Overseas homes generally use older, dirty fuel based options for these tasks such as coal, oil and natural gas.

 Not withstanding the diminishing number of older and un renovated